google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/generating-keys-and-csr.markdown

 ---
 layout: article
 title: "Generating Keys and Certificate Signing Requests"
-description: "This section uses the openssl command-line program, which comes with most Linux, BSD, and Mac OS X systems."
+description: "This section uses the openssl command-line program, which comes with most Linux, BSD, and Mac OS X systems, to generate private / public keys and a CSR."
-introduction: "This section uses the openssl command-line program, which comes with most Linux, BSD, and Mac OS X systems."
+introduction: "This section uses the openssl command-line program, which comes with most Linux, BSD, and Mac OS X systems, to generate private / public keys and a CSR."
 id: generating-keys-and-csr
 collection: security-with-tls
 authors: